What is Depression?

 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
 Instead of just treating the symptom, therapy addresses the cause of our distress and the behavior patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 Working with your medical doctor you can determine what's best for you, and in some cases a combination of medication and therapy is the right course of action.

 Not all Clinicians at Full Life Counseling are paneled with insurance plans.
-Dana Strickland is currently paneled with Blue Cross Blue Shield (BCBS) of AZ and Tricare (Tri-West/Humana).
+Currently, all Clinicians can accept Blue Cross Blue Shield (BCBS) however only Dana Strickland is accepting Tricare.

 If your plan includes a Health Savings Account (HSA) or Flexible Spending Account (FSA) you may be able to utilize those services to cover the cost of your care.
 To determine if you have mental health coverage through your insurance carrier, the first thing you should do is call them.
 Check your coverage carefully and make sure you understand their answers.
 Some helpful questions you can ask them: